Path Loss in Reconfigurable Intelligent Surface-Enabled Channels: Path Loss and Element Pattern

 where $\psi$ is the angle measured from RIS broadside, $q$ determines the gain of the element, and $\gamma$ is the coefficient required to satisfy conservation of power.
 Power is conserved by requiring the integral of $G_e(\psi)$ over a surface enclosing the element to be equal to $4\pi$~sr. It is shown in \cite{ST13} (Sec.~9.7.3) that this constraint is satisfied for

-An appropriate value of $q$ is determined from the broadside gain $G_e(\psi=0)$ of the element, if known.
+An appropriate value of $q$ is determined from the broadside gain $G_e(\psi=0)$ of the element.
 From Equations~\ref{eGep}--\ref{egamma}:

 For general studies of RIS-based wireless communications, it is awkward to choose $q$ (hence the element gain) to correspond to a particular element design.
 Instead, a physically-motivated ``benchmark'' value of $q$ is preferred.
 Such a value may be obtained by requiring $A_e(\psi=0)$ to be equal to $(\lambda/2)^2$.
-Under this condition, the physical area of a RIS is equal to the the sum of the effective apertures of the elements when the elements are separated by $\lambda/2$.
+Under this condition, the physical area of a RIS is equal to the sum of the effective apertures of the elements when the elements are separated by $\lambda/2$.
+This criterion is of particular interest because it essentially corresponds to the ``electromagnetic surface'' paradigm described as the ``second strategy'' in Section~\ref{sIntro}.
 Invoking this criterion, we require:

 This yields $\gamma=\pi$, $q\cong 0.285$, and subsequently $G_e(\psi=0)\cong 5$~dBi.
 This value is consistent with the gain of typical patch antenna elements, which range between 3~dBi and 9~dBi (see e.g. \cite{ST13}, Sec.~11.2).
-We therefore define the desired benchmark value of $q$ to be:
+We therefore define the desired benchmark value of $q$ to be $q_0 = 0.285$.

 At this point, it should be emphasized that this pattern model does not \emph{require} that the elements be spaced by $\lambda/2$; however if the elements are spaced in this manner, the choice of $q=q_0$ will result in the broadside effective aperture of the RIS being equal to its physical aperture.
 Similarly, the choice of $q=q_0$ is not required, and in fact this parameter can be ``tuned'' to model other specific element designs.
-The recommended procedure if a different element gain is desired is to determine first the value of $\gamma$ that yields the desired broadside gain, and then to solve for $q$ using Equation~\ref{egamma}.

-In subsequent work, we shall assume that all element patterns are identical.
+In subsequent work, we shall assume that all element patterns are identical; i.e., constant with respect to $n$.
 In practice, the patterns of elements close to the center of a large RIS will be nearly symmetric and uniform, whereas the patterns of elements near the edge will exhibit some degree of asymmetry and gain variation \cite{ST13}.
 Since the ratio of ``edge elements'' to ``interior elements'' is small for an electrically-large RIS, this variation will typically not significantly affect path loss calculation.
-Therefore, it is henceforth assumed that element patterns are identical; i.e., constant with respect to $n$.